No relation to reality: UK PM Johnson brushes off ex-aide's claims

 Jeremy Hunt, a Conservative former health secretary and co-chairman of the committee at which Cummings had appeared, said the former aide’s accusations should be treated as unproven until there was evidence to back them up.

-Hancock is also due to face further questioning from media at a news conference later.

-Reporting by Michael Holden and William James; Editing by Elizabeth Piper and Peter Graff
+Reporting by Michael Holden and William James; Editing by Elizabeth Piper, Peter Graff and Barbara Lewis

 Our Standards: The Thomson Reuters Trust Principles.